versionone/VersionOne.Client.Requestor/README.md

 For broader collaboration including external customers, and deeper collaboration including comments and voting, check out [VersionOne Ideas](http://www.versionone.com/Product/agile-idea-management-tool/).

+## Browser Requirements

+This tool has been tested with Google Chrome, and partially with Mozilla Firefox.
+It is known that it does not work with IE 9, but has not been tests on later versions.
+If you try it on other browsers and it works, please let us know so we can update this.

 ### Implementation

 It's implemented in 100% HTML, CSS, and JavaScript/CoffeeScript and uses several popular open source libraries like jQueryMobile, Backbone.js, and Backbone Forms.